 - a.
-Promote and preserve the public health, safety, and general welfare of the people of the City of Alameda with mobility issues or who may develop mobility issues with age by ensuring equal access to housing for people born with mobility issues without significantly impacting housing costs and affordability. - b.
+Promote and preserve the public health, safety, and general welfare of the people of the City of Alameda with mobility issues or who may develop mobility issues with age by ensuring equal access to housing for people born with mobility issues, people that develop mobility issues as the result of disease, accident, injury, military service, or age without significantly impacting housing costs and affordability. - b.
 Ensure that people with mobility issues are able to visit the homes of their friends and family members who may not have mobility issues. - c.
 Enhance the full life cycle use of housing, without regard to the functional limitations or disabilities of a home's occupants or guests, in order to accommodate a wide range of individual preferences and abilities, in all new residential development within the City of Alameda. - d.
 Incorporate design features into residential dwelling units that enhance residents' ability to remain in their homes during periods of temporary, developing, or permanent disabilities. - e.
 Implement the City of Alameda General Plan Housing Element policies to provide housing that meets the City's diverse housing needs.